TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

          string

    Description
-         If set to "url" then it will return the URL of the link ($this->lastTypoLinkUrl)
+         If set to "url", then it will return the URL of the link ($this->lastTypoLinkUrl).

-         If set to "target" it will return the target of the link.
+         If set to "target", it will return the target of the link.

-         So, in these two cases you will not get the value wrapped but the url or target value returned!
+         So, in these two cases you will not get the value wrapped but the URL or target value returned!